 Photo showing the interior tunnel entrance leading from the original kitchen to the spring room.
 The screen door (black, narrow object) was added by Erma Slabaugh to check for snakes before entering the tunnel.
 The shower was added for ranchhands to clean up before the noon meal.
 One of the shower heads can be seen directly to the left of the lightbulb.

 Photo of the spring room interior.
 Originally, Mr. Jones piped spring water through the kitchen, down the tunnel, and into the spring room where it collected in a trough.
 The directed and constant flowing cool, underground spring water encircled crocks filled with milk, butter, and cheese, keeping the food at a consistent temperature.

-Photo showing the original entrance to the spring room before the interior tunnel was built.
+The original entrance to the spring room was between the kitchen and a small herb garden.
 Sometime during occupancy, Mr. Jones installed a tunnel from the kitchen to the spring room.
 The doorway was still employed to bring in garden produce.
-From the 1887 lithograph, there appears to be a tower placed directly above the doorway with a window or skylight near the top.
+The 1887 lithograph depicts a tower placed directly above the doorway with a window or skylight near the top.